BattletechModders/CustomBundle/CustomActivatableEquipment/Readme.txt

-                                                    Online - aura enabled if component is actived Offline - aura enabled if component is deactivated Persistent - aura no matter component activation state "ApplySelf": true,                          - if true aura effects will be applied to component's owner Next variables is used to make AI and preview calculations faster. their values not tied to actual effects.
+                                                    Online - aura enabled if component is actived Offline - aura enabled if component is deactivated Persistent - aura no matter component activation state "HideOnNotSelected": false,                 - if true aura circle will be hidden while unit not selected.
+NOTE! cause enemies can't be selected for them aura reticle will never been shown.
+      "ApplySelf": true,                          - if true aura effects will be applied to component's owner Next variables is used to make AI and preview calculations faster. their values not tied to actual effects.
 They just should be set correct by moder to make AI and preview calculations correct.